jusinowicz/yahara_flashiness/README.md

-The lake level data is retrieved from the USGS server https://waterservices.usgs.gov/nwis/iv/?format=rdb&sites= Site keys: site_keys = c("05428000", "05429000")
+The lake level data is retrieved from the USGS server https://waterservices.usgs.gov/nwis/iv/?format=rdb&sites= Site keys: site_keys = c("05428000", "05429000","425715089164700",  "05429485")

 Historical rain data comes from NASA with the R library nasapower.
 Coordinates: c(43.0930, -89.3727)

 The precipitation forecast data uses the R library openmeteo.
 Same coordinates.

+There are two different modeling schemes used to make forecast: General Additive Mixed Models (GAMM) and Recurrent Neural Networks (RNN).

 The fitted GAMMs are stored in the variable "lakeGAMsfull.var" and the GAMM forecast is made on the shiny server.

-The fitted LSTMs are not stored on the shiny server (see below).
+The fitted RNNs are not stored on the shiny server (see below).
 The forecasts made by these models are loaded from a file stored here in this github repository at:
 "https://raw.githubusercontent.com/jusinowicz/yahara_flashiness/master/yahara_flash_local/lakemodel_",n,"_forecast.csv"
-where n is 1 for Mendota and 2 for Monona.

-#yahara_flash_local
+where n corresponds to the lakes in N to S order (Mendota, Monona, Waubesa, Kegonsa).

+#yahara_flash_localv2
 There is a second version of the app in the folder yahara_flash_local which performs the actual updates of the forecasts.
-The ML model, which is currently built as a Long Short Term Memory (LSTM) Recurring Neural Net (RNN), can take 10-15 minutes to run and so it does not make sense to host it on the shiny server itself.
+The ML model, which is currently built with both Convolutional Neural Neworks (CNN) and Long Short Term Memory (LSTM) networks, can take 10-15 minutes to run and so it does not make sense to host it on the shiny server itself.
 The models are run locally on another server, and then both of the LSTMs and the forecasts are updated here.

-The LSTMs are stored in the folder LSTM.
+The fitted RNNs are stored in their respective folders.

 The forecasts are in lakemodel_n_forecast.csv, where n has the same lake indexing as above.

 #data
-This is where the historical data sets get stored.
+This is where the historical and forecasted data sets get stored.

 #flashines2016
 This is the original code that matches the publication Usinowicz et al. 2016.